 A: I enjoy coming up with efficient automated processes to handle complicated and time-consuming tasks.
 I find it rewarding to know that coming up with a solution that frees up time for members of the team to focus more on analyzing and trading securities improves their work experience and the outcomes we deliver for clients.

 Q: Are there certain industry trends you are particularly excited about?

-Q: To what do you attribute your success in your career and how you got to where you are now?
+Q: To what do you attribute your success in your career and how you got to your current role?

-Q: Any other passions or hobbies outside of work you would like to share?
+Q: Any passions or hobbies outside of work you would like to share?

 WHAT ARE THE RISKS?